 All classes offered through the Language Center observe the following administrative guidelines:

-All students are expected to abide by the Stanford Honor Code with regard to classwork, activities, and assignments related to their language classes.
-Plagiarism refers to the unattributed, direct copying of language and/or ideas from a source other than yourself.
-This includes translations of source material into the target language.
+All students are expected to read and abide by the Stanford Honor Code with regard to classwork, activities, and assignments related to their language classes.
+Academic integrity is at the heart of language acquisition: only you are responsible for your own learning and can demonstrate what you can do.
+Plagiarism refers to the unattributed, direct copying of text and/or ideas from a source other than yourself.
+In language courses, this includes translations of source material into the target language.
 Plagiarism is strictly forbidden as a part of Stanford's Honor Code.
+The use of translation services and apps during language exams, including but not limited to online translators such as Google Translate, is considered to be unpermitted aid and a hindrance to student learning.

-Assistance on take-home written assignments may take various forms.
-We expect you to use dictionaries and grammar books in the composition process.
-Under no circumstances is another person to compose an essay for you or contribute to the ideas or substantive expression of individual assignments.
+Within the context of language learning, digital language tools may be helpful if used judiciously with the guidance of your instructor.
+Permitted assistance on assignments may take various forms.
+We expect you to use your textbook, dictionaries and grammar resources in the composition process, aligned with what you are learning in class.
+Under no circumstances, however, is another person or service to compose an essay for you or contribute to the ideas or substantive expression of individual assignments.
 For collaborative or group work, your instructor will issue guidelines on what is appropriate.
-Your instructor may also ask you to declare the amount of assistance you have received on any written or oral assignment.
+Your instructor may also ask you to declare the amount and type of assistance you have received on any written or oral assignment.

 We do not discourage assistance in the preparation of oral assignments.
-It is always helpful to have another person listen to you practice your oral presentations and provide helpful feedback on your manner of expression.
-Of course, under no circumstances is another person to compose or develop your oral presentation for you or contribute to its ideas or substantive expression.
-In preparing for oral interviews, it is always helpful to practice conversation with native speakers or someone more knowledgeable in the language.
+It is always helpful to have another person listen to you practice your oral presentations and provide feedback on your manner of expression.
+Under no circumstances is another person or service to compose or develop the assignment for you or contribute to its ideas or substantive expression.
+Similarly, it is always helpful to practice conversation with native speakers or someone more knowledgeable as a way to increase your comfort level while preparing for oral interviews.
 Divulging the content of the interview, as with any exam, is not permitted, as this violates Stanford's Honor Code.

 Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
-Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty dated in the current quarter in which the request is being made.
+Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty.
+Unless the student has a temporary disability, Accommodation letters are issued for the entire academic year.
 Students should contact the OAE as soon as possible since timely notice is needed to coordinate accommodations.
-The OAE is located at 563 Salvatierra Walk; phone: 723-1066; web site: http://studentaffairs.stanford.edu/oae.
+The OAE is located at 563 Salvatierra Walk; phone: 650-723-1066; web site: https://oae.stanford.edu

 All language courses at Stanford are inclusive.
 Everybody has a name and a pronoun.
 Instructors are committed to referring to students with the correct pronoun.
 Please feel free to correct the instructor if there is an error.